 Children who are not active volunteers cannot accompany a parent/adult while they are volunteering.
 Guests are also not permitted to accompany volunteers while they are performing their volunteer duties.
-Please invite your friends and family to attend an upcoming volunteer orientation.
+Please invite your friends and family to become volunteers themselves.
 If you have a friend or family member visiting from out of town it is best to reschedule your volunteer time for when it won't conflict with your plans.
 If someone is picking you up from the shelter, please meet them in the adoption lobby.
 They won't be permitted to search the shelter to find you.

-Off-Limits Areas
+Off-Limit Areas